Bright Money Review 2023: Everything You Need to Know

 Here’s everything you need to know about the financial management app in our in-depth Bright Money review:

 Bright Money’s overall goal is to help you pay your credit card debt.
-With that goal in place, you can also use the app as a way to improve your credit score and begin to build savings.
+With that goal in place, when you sign up for Bright you can also use the app as a way to improve your credit score and begin to build savings.

 Bright works by looking at your income and your bills in order to determine what you can afford to pay on your credit card debt.
 Then, instead of only paying your minimum payment at the end of the month when you’re left with little to spare, Bright pays your debt using the money that it had previously set aside.
 This allows you to pay more on your debt each month, as you are paying when you have money instead of when you are in lack.

 The money management method that Bright uses has been proven effective time and again.
 It simply encourages you to pay what you owe first thing instead of waiting.
 By using the Bright Money app, you don’t even have to think about it.
 Instead, the process is set up and happens automatically, allowing you to pay off your debt while barely noticing the change to your bank balance.

 Bright Money is a legit app designed to help you pay down debt fast, save money, and improve your credit score over time.
 However, in order to effectively use the app, users must be comfortable opening their bank account to it.

 Not only do you need to give Bright Money access to your bank account, you also need to give the app permission to make transactions.
 While this has become fairly commonplace today, many people are still wary about giving this personal information and access to an AI program.